Formula - xpath2

-Formula plugin.
-This page shows you how to use XPath 2.0 expressions to retrieve data from message content, context values, or results from other formulas for your integrations.
+Easily extract values from XML messages using the Nodinite xpath2 Formula plugin.
+This page shows how to use XPath 2.0 expressions to retrieve data from message Content, Context, or the output of other formulas.

 Support for XPath 2.0 and more complex XPath queries.
 For less resource-intensive and limited XPath support, please review the xpath user guide.